RicoJia/ricojia.github.io/_posts/2026/2026-02-03-point-cloud-compression-dpcc-encoder-layers.markdown

 - **latent feature**: a compressed internal representation that contains essential information needed to reconstruct the original data.
 - **Cardinality**: the number of elements in a set.
 If a point cloud P is: `P = {p1, p2, ..., pN}` cardinality  $C(s) = N$
+- Permutation: reordeirng points so they are easier to compress.
+Compression algorithms reorder points so that nearby points in space appear close together in memory.
+This makes prediction, delta encoding, or entropy coding work better.E.g., `P = [(0,0), (10,10), (1,1), (11,11), (2,2)]` is hard to encode because This order jumps back and forth across space., but `P' = [(0,0), (1,1), (2,2), (10,10), (11,11)]` is better.

+---

+## Overview - What Does D-PCC Bring Us?

+### Why not PointNet++?

+PointNet++ is a classic hierarchical architecture for point cloud processing.
+It uses **max-pooling** to aggregate local neighborhoods, which makes it permutation-invariant but causes two problems:

+- **Clustering bias**: max-pooling collapses the entire local neighborhood into one scalar per channel, discarding relative spatial arrangement.
+Points from a flat surface vs. a sharp edge may produce the same pooled output.
+- **Fixed cardinality assumption**: the network is designed for a fixed number of input points.
+It does not naturally handle variable-size point sets across batches.

+### Point Transformer

+The **Point Transformer** replaces max-pooling with **vector self-attention** over K-nearest-neighbor graphs.
+This addresses both issues:

+- **Permutation invariance** is preserved because attention is a weighted sum over an unordered neighborhood.
+- **Variable cardinality** is handled naturally — the attention mechanism does not assume a fixed set size.
+- **Local geometry is preserved** — instead of collapsing neighbors into a single value, each neighbor's feature is weighted by its learned relevance (attention score), retaining relative spatial structure.

+### Traditional vs. learned compression

+Traditional point cloud codecs (e.g., octree, kd-tree) achieve near-lossless compression by exploiting spatial locality: nearby points differ little, so only their residuals need to be stored.
+These methods are hand-engineered and do not generalize across varying densities or scene types.

+D-PCC replaces this with a **learned latent representation** — a compact feature vector per anchor point that is entropy-coded.
+The decoder reconstructs the full cloud from these anchors.

+### The variable-density upsampling problem

+A naive upsampler that generates a fixed number of new points per anchor produces **uniform density**, which is wrong — real-world point clouds are non-uniform, with more points on nearby surfaces and fewer on distant ones.

+D-PCC solves this by having the decoder **predict an upsampling factor per anchor point** from its feature vector, so each region can be reconstructed at the appropriate density.

 ---